collaide/repository-manager/README.md

 #   'Root folder'
 #     'The new folder'

-# Now we want to add a file into theFolder
+# Now we want to add a file into the_folder
 # Note : user1 needs the ':can_create => true' permission in the folder : the_folder.
 user1.create_file(params[:file], the_folder)
 # OR